Service Identities

 Use case of AWS STS provider

-The following section describes an end-to-end use case for configuring AWS STS provider, Britive service identities, and how to use it by checking out a Britive profile.
+The following section describes an end-to-end use case for configuring AWS STS provider, Britive service identities and how to use it by checking out a Britive profile.

-2. Create a service identity and associate it with AWS STS identity provider.
+2. Create a service identity and associate it with the AWS STS identity provider.
 See Creating Service Identities to create service identities.

-3. Configure the attribute map such that ID Token's attributes are mapped to the Britive service identity.
+3. Configure the attribute map such that the ID Token's attributes are mapped to the Britive service identity.
 Map Account, Arn, and UserId from the ID token to Britive custom attributes.
-For more information on how to retrieve attributes from the token, GetCallerIdentity.
+For more information on how to retrieve attributes from the token, see GetCallerIdentity.

 4. Create a profile for an AWS application.
-Add a service identity in that policy to get access to checkout that profile.
+Add a service identity in that policy to get access to the checkout that profile.
 Profile -> Permissions -> Policy -> Add service identities.
 For more information, see Managing Profiles.

-5. When calling Britive APIs with OIDC providers, make sure to use the OIDC token prefix in the authorization header Authorization: AWS::{{ID Token}}.
+5. When calling Britive APIs with OIDC providers, make sure to use the OIDC token prefix in the authorization header Authorization: AWS::{{ID Token}}.Token Validity